Wave goodbye to compulsions, obsessive thoughts and rituals. Hypnotherapy could resolve your OCD!

 Working on underlying anxieties will prove crucial

 OCD is an anxiety disorder.
 Anxiety doesn’t like being free-floating.
 It seeks things to which to attach itself and the fear of bad things happening leads to OCD symptoms as a means of attempting to prevent such bad things from taking place.
-Whilst we worked on this we also set to work on resolving her underlying anxieties.
-She learned that she was far stronger than she’d ever appreciated.
-She learned to let go of painful events from her past.
+Whilst working on the OCD symptoms is important we also set to work on resolving your underlying anxieties.
+You will learned that you are far stronger than you’ve ever appreciated.
+You can learn to let go of painful events from your past.
 Focusing on the symptoms alone, you see, will not bring a lasting recovery.
 The symptoms will return at some point or turn into something else.

-She came to see that hypnotherapy could free her from habits which she had once thought would be with her for life.
+My clients come to see that hypnotherapy could free them from habits which they had once thought would be with them for life.
 OCD is a symptom of an underlying anxiety.
 I help my clients to work on causes and symptoms at the same time.